48 Hours in Marfa: A Definitive Guide

 Thanks for Exploring

-We hope this guide has given you good start on what to see, do, and experience in Marfa as you plan your own explorations.
-Be sure to share it and check out the Field Notes, below, for a quick run-down of key recommendations plus a few more tips and thoughts.
+We hope this guide has given you a good start on what to see, do, and experience in Marfa as you plan and enjoy your own explorations.
+Be sure to share this guide and check out the Field Notes, below, for a quick run-down of key recommendations plus a few more tips and thoughts.

 Recap of key recs and beyond for your explorations